 (c) you have provided a progress report/transcript for previously sponsored courses as well as all required documentation.

-(Note: Students enrolled in part time study are not eligible for the monthly allowance.)
+(Note: Students enrolled in part time study are not eligible for the monthly education allowance.)

 Mandatory Program Fees:

 GRPSEO will fund mandatory program fees for full time study in all level of programs to a maximum of $1,000 per academic year.

 Tutorial Assistance is available for full time students only.
 The current maximum for tutorial assistance is $250 per academic semester.